 You now understand why steroids build muscle even without training.
 Supra-physiological amounts of testosterone will bind to the androgen receptors anyway and fools muscles into getting bigger even if they don’t need to.

-Usually we lift weight in order to gain muscle and strength – the raise in testosterone is just the side effect.
+Usually we lift weights in order to gain muscle and strength – the raise in testosterone is just the side effect.

 But even if you flip the script and chase testosterone instead of muscle growth, the ideal training style is still the same.
 Both will happen anyway.